Snaipe/Mimick/README.md

 **Warning**: this library is still experimental.
 Use at your own risk.

-Mimick aims to be a simple of use and powerful mocking and stubbing framework for C.
+Mimick aims to be a simple of use and powerful mocking and stubbing library for C.

 It doesn't rely on external code generation or compiler plugin to work -- simply link the library to your tests, and you're good to go!